AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

     - **Layer Height**: 0.25mm
 - **Speed**
     - **Slow Printing Speed**: Your `square_corner_velocity` From your printer.cfg.
 Default is 5.
-    - **Fast Printing Speed**: 120mm/s*
+    - **Fast Printing Speed**: Your fastest perimeter speed*
-        - \* You can set this to your fastest perimeter speed to try and better simulate real life prints.
-However if you typically print perimeters slowly, the results may be harder to read.
-Faster speeds exaggerate the effect.
+        - \* If your perimeter speeds are particularly slow, it may be hard to read the results.
+You may need to use a higher speed here in that case.
     - **Acceleration**: Your perimeter acceleration
 - **Pattern**
     - **Starting Value for PA:** 0